Lapin0t/grothendieck-cern/README.md

 to produce strains of highly pathogenic microbes, highly resistant to all antibiotic agents, and will be used in bacteriological warfare.
-So, in the end, research has no smell, and whatever the intentions of those promoting a certain type of research---at least the type of research that is currently being promoted within our traditional science---experience has shown that it is always divertible and diverted.
+So, in the end, research has no smell, and whatever the intentions of those promoting a certain type of research—at least the type of research that is currently being promoted within our traditional science—experience has shown that it is always divertible and diverted.

 As I've given the example of bacteriological warfare here, we could say that